 Shock Wave Therapy – This is the newest form of treatment and uses concentrated sound waves to stimulate healing in the affected area.
 This form of treatment is reserved for heel pain that is unresponsive to other forms of treatment.

-Surgery can be done to remove hardened fibrous tissue and repair any small tendon tears as a result of repetitive use injuries.
+Achilles tendon surgery can be done to remove the hardened fibrous tissue and repair any small tendon tears as a result of repetitive use injuries.
 This approach can also be used to help prevent an Achilles tendon rupture.
 If your Achilles tendon has already ruptured or torn, Achilles tendon surgery can be used to reattach the ends of the torn tendon.
-This approach is more thorough and definitive compared to non surgical treatment options discussed above.
-Surgical reattachment of the tendon also minimizes the change of re-rupturing the Achilles tendon.
+This approach is more thorough and definitive compared to non-surgical treatment options discussed above.
+Achilles tendon surgery also minimizes the change of re-rupturing the Achilles tendon.

 Outlook Following Achilles Tendon Surgery with Dr. Jamshidinia in Los Angeles: